 NOTE 3: The AF relocation information is applicable for interaction with NEF only and it is not stored in UDR or transferred to PCF, even for the case AF directly interacts with PCF.

 14) Indication for EAS relocation.
-This indicates the application(s) are to be relocated..
+This indicates the application(s) are to be relocated.

+x) Indication for Simultaneous Connectivity over source and target PSA at Edge Relocation (see TS 23.548[130] clause 6.3.4).
+Indicates that source and target PSA should coexist for some time at PSA relocation, and may influence the establishment of a temporary N9 forwarding tunnel between the source UL CL and target UL CL.
+It may also provide guidance for the time interval after the described traffic ceases when the connectivity over the source PSA may be removed.

 An AF may send requests to influence SMF routeing decisions, for event subscription or for both.